DataStax-Academy/astra-cli-scenario-katapod/step1.md

 **✅ Setup your token:**

-> _The command `astra setup --token AstraCS:...` is also available with no prompt._

-Enter your token in the prompt when asked.
+- Enter your token in the prompt when asked.

 ```
 astra setup
 ```

-**✅ Show organization:**
+> `astra setup --token AstraCS:...` is also available as a command with no prompt.

+**✅ Validate your settings:**

 ```
 astra org